-The outcome of this operation does not imply the discontinuation of the non-core real-estate business, insofar as the Entity withholds, in addition to other aspects, the incorporations from foreclosures produced as of 1 November 2017.
+The outcome of this operation does not imply the discontinuation of the non-core real-estate business (see Note 8), insofar as the Group withholds, in addition to other aspects, the real estate activity linked to rentals and incorporations from foreclosures produced from 1 November 2017.

-As part of the operation with Lone Star, Servihabitat will go on servicing the property assets object of the transfer during a period of 5 years under a new contract that enables to reach a greater degree of flexibility and efficiency.
+As part of the operation with Lone Star, Servihabitat will go on servicing the Group's property assets during a period of 5 years under a new contract that enables the Group to reach a greater degree of flexibility and efficiency.